Yearsflow/GDD-FL/README.md

 ## Introduction

-This is the official release of the paper **Communication-Efficient Federated Skin Lesion Classification with Generalizable Dataset Distillation**, along with the network implementation.
+This is the official release of the paper **Communication-Efficient Federated Skin Lesion Classification with Generalizable Dataset Distillation**, along with the network implementation and training scripts.

 > **Yuchen Tian**, Jiacheng Wang, Yueming Jin, Liansheng Wang <br/>
 > In: International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2023 <br />